microsoft/azure-iot-developer-kit/docs/_docs/02-installation.md

 ### Step 6.
 Install DevKit board package

-You will need to add the DevKit board using the Board Manager in Visual Studio Code.
+You need to add the DevKit board using the Board Manager in Visual Studio Code.

 1. Use `Ctrl+Shift+P` (macOS: `Cmd+Shift+P`) to invoke command palette and type **Arduino** then find and select **Arduino: Board Manager**.